WhatsApp Expert

 Treatments undergone

 I was overwhelmed for sure.
 It was like somebody kicked me in the gut.
 So that was my first reaction for sure.
 I reached out to the chief of neurosurgery at a large facility here in my area.
 There was some swelling around it.
 So they put me on steroids and then prepared for surgery.
 When I went through surgery, he still didn't know that cells were not inflammatory cells.
-And so it took a little while for pathology to detect that it was a very rare tumour, and he got 99% of it out.
+And so it took a little while for pathology to detect that it was a very rare tumor, and he got 99% of it out.
 So, I have to get scans frequently.
 There was no chemo.
 The surgery was over, so I made a decision.
 There are a few things that I've done, for instance, eating very specifically.
 So I believe that the first base is nutrition for sure.
 So I do eat a kind of keto, like diet ketogenic.

 Support system

 My girlfriend, my family, and my friends were my support system.
-There are really some kind people.
+There are some kind people.
 The neurosurgeon that I had was an amazing guy.
 We spent time together because when I first met him I said it was hard.
 I have to say about friends.
 I have started to join some Facebook groups.
-I'm in a couple groups that are just really amazing, and I try to help out as much as I can.
+I'm in a couple of groups that are just really amazing, and I try to help out as much as I can.

 Lifestyle changes